Buyers' guide: How to choose the best smartphone

 Mobile applications - or 'apps' - are no different to the applications you use on a desktop or laptop computer, and they're the reason that the best smartphones are so powerful.
 Apps can turn a smartphone into a powerful handheld games console, an ebook reader, video player, sat nav device and much more besides - and the number of apps you can use is only limited by the storage capacity of the smartphone.

 Smartphone apps are downloaded from the internet using either the smartphone itself, or with a computer for later installation via synchronisation.
-There's a mix of free and paid-for apps for all smartphone operating systems, but it's important to note that apps designed for one won't work on another.
+There's a mix of free and paid-for apps for all smartphone operating systems, but it's important to note that apps designed for one won't work on another (though many apps are available on multiple platforms).

 A wide selection of apps is no guarantee of quality, but it does increase the chances of finding a particular app you want.
 The iPhone and the Android operating system are the best smartphone platforms in terms of app numbers, with hundreds of thousands to choose from.
 Other smartphones don't have anywhere near this number, so if there's a specific type of app you know you'll want, find out if it's available for your chosen smartphone before buying.